Geonovum/sospilot/docs/data.rst

 The main challenge/flow of data is from raw XML files with Air Quality data provided by the RIVM LML server.
 This server provides a directory of XML files with hourly measurements of the past month.
-The big circle "ETL" embeds the data transformation processes and storage that is required to deliver OGC services for WMS, WFS and SOS.
+The big circle "ETL" embeds the data transformation processes and storage that is required to deliver OGC services for WMS, WFS and SOS and at a later stage (dashed rectangle) for EU IPR-complied E-reporting.

 ETL Design
 ==========